Fitness Trackers & Apps

 What are the My Health bonus steps and how can I earn them for my team?

 Many individuals who participate in the Get Moving Challenge request the ability to track additional metrics of wellness, such as a food logs and sit/stand breaks.
 Access to these health trackers, and many more, can be found on the My Health wellness portal.
-To encourage Get Moving Challenge participants to explore the My Health portal and see what it has to offer, we will automatically add 20,000 bonus steps to the Team Leaderboard for each team member who completes both a LIVE FOR LIFE Health Assessment and a Biometric Screening between the dates of March 8, 2018 - March 1, 2019.
+To encourage Get Moving Challenge participants to explore the My Health portal and see what it has to offer, we will automatically add 20,000 bonus steps to the Team Leaderboard for each team member who completes both a LIVE FOR LIFE Online Health Assessment and a Biometric Screening between the dates of March 1, 2019 - February 28, 2020.
 Please note, My Health bonus points will not be awarded if only one of these wellness activities have been completed.
 The Team Leaderboard will be updated on a periodic basis once LIVE FOR LIFE verification has been completed.